wigy/rtds-query/README.md

 actual database.
 Any field can be used here and it is used for row identification purposes only.

 ### `process`
+Define a mapping from column names to the processing instructions defined as a string.
+The string specifies a function to run in the end for that particular column value.
+Functions are implemented in driver specific manner.
+Currently only processing function is `"json"`, which handles conversion from string value to the JSON-object format.
+Sqlite implementation stores JSON-fields as text and this fixes it.

 ### `select`
+Columns to collect from a table.
+Either single string value or an array of multiple values.
+Can be also defined as aliases like `{"originalKey": "newKey"}`.
+Note that currently each alias needs to be defined separately and not in the single object.
+All columns, that are used in the `where` conditions or additional conditions given as an argument, must be listed in the `select` field.

 ### `table`
+Defines the name of the table to use.
+Also, if no alias defined, it is used as a name of the member or collection inside the sub-query definitions.

 ### `update`
+Defines a update query.
+A list of allowed columns for specifying the changes are listed as an array.
+Allowed only at the top level of the query description.

+### `where`
+Additional condition for the query as a string expression.
+Each variable can refer only columns on the table where the condition is given or any of its parents.